Jassvine/Heart-Disease-Prediction/README.md

 fact has heart disease(negative misclassification error).
 To identify the best model to fix the problem and classify correctly new data, it is necessary to reduce the bias of the estimation and reduce the variance of it.
-However, usually low bia s means high variance.
+However, usually low bias means high variance.
 Therefore, it is clear it needed the bias-variance trade-off in order to fix the model.
 The error when it does not fit well into the assumptions it makes when building the learning algorithm, and the high variance in the